GeorgeMac/adagio-docs/content/docs/overview.md

 in the system, list available agents (for introspection purposes), inspect individual runs or just to get high level statistics on the overall counts of runs, nodes and their states within the cluster.

-It is exposed as a gRPC API, however, there is a prebuilt json API gateway which can be deployed and communicated with the gRPC one.
+It is exposed as a gRPC API, however, there is a pre-built json API gateway which can be deployed and communicated with the gRPC one.
 This API comes with an accompanying swagger specification.
 This has been used to generate the javascript client used within the adagio UI.

 The control plane API is designed to serve your cluster consumers who need to execute workflows.